myHerbDev/DevSphere/CONTRIBUTING.md

-Sure!
-Here's a draft for the `CONTRIBUTING.md` file for the DevSphere project:

----

 # Contributing to DevSphere

 Thank you for considering contributing to the DevSphere project!
 We welcome contributions from the community to help improve and expand our project.
 Please take a moment to review this guide to ensure a smooth contribution process.